The 1-1 Parenting Principle

 Nothing is guaranteed in this world.
 If you are trusting the process, counting and claiming minutes without fail, your child should begin to listen to you.
 At some point, they ought to realize that they're missing out on doing things they love to do.
 But if they don't get there, then you should seek deeper guidance.

-The 1-1 Parenting Principle might be difficult if your child does not, or struggles to have, a strong and trusting relationship with you.
+The 1-1 Family techniques might be difficult if your child does not, or struggles to have, a strong and trusting relationship with you.
 There may be many other reasons as well.
-Ultimately, if your child cannot listen to you, then The 1-1 Parenting Principle may need to wait.
+Ultimately, if your child cannot listen to you, then the 1-1 Family techniques may need to wait.
 You will need to do something different, possibly family counseling, a particular therapy or some other method designed for your child's unique needs.

 How Do I Estimate The Time It Should Take My Child To Complete A Task?